 Take More Luggage with You

 Not a lightweight traveller?
 Not a problem!
 Rail & Sail baggage restrictions aren’t strict.
-This will save you money and time when packing (no more hesitation ladies, take your black AND your pink stilettos too!).
+This will save you money and time, not sure what to pack, take everything you want just in case.
 Whilst Stena Line doesn’t have any limitation, Irish Ferries allows two 22kg suitcases per person and a smaller hand luggage.
 This rule also applies to rail travel, so you can follow it to stay on the safe side when boarding your train as well.
 If you don’t go anywhere without your bicycle, take it with you!
 Book a bike space on the ferries for £10 and check it in prior to departure.
 Train companies would also let you board your bike, usually for free and providing you reserved a space.

 Dogs on Trains

 Good news for all pet lovers: Yes, you can take your dog on the train and even on the ferry.
 Not only will your four-legged friend experience a great adventure on the high sea, it will also spare everyone involved - including the dog - a lot of stress as travelling in the hold of a plane is not well received by most pets.
 The rules are easy: dogs, cats and smaller animals are allowed, livestock is not - even if it’s your pet sheep, has a name and goes for walks with you.
 You can bring up to two animals per passenger as long as they’re either on a lead or in a closed transportation container.

 Dogs and pets in boxes should never occupy seats or just lounge around in the aisle, make sure to guide your dog into the leg room around your seat to avoid disputes with fellow passengers and train staff.
 You might want to choose an off-peak ticket to make the journey as relaxed and easy as possible for your dog and yourself.
 By the way, if you’re keen to see real dogs on real trains, there’s a whole blog dedicated to that: http://www.dogsontrains.com/.